 St. Louis Community College is committed to non-discrimination and equal opportunities in its admissions, educational programs, activities and employment regardless of race, color, creed, religion, sex, sexual orientation, national origin, ancestry, age, disability, genetic information or status as a disabled or Vietnam-era veteran and shall take action necessary to ensure non-discrimination.

-For information or concerns relating to discrimination matters, contact the Director of Student Conduct and Title IX Coordinator, Mary Zabriskie, at 314-539-5345.
+For information or concerns relating to discrimination matters, contact the District Director for Equity Compliance, Mary Zabriskie, at 314-539-5345.